 I like to let the students struggle a bit with an equation given in standard form.
 I simply ask them to graph it.
 Ordered pairs don’t come as easily as they’d like.
 The equation looks so easy – why is this “hard”? 😉 (Note: These algebra newbies haven’t learned slope-intercept form yet, so they tend to try to force x and y values into this function rather than rewrite the thing and “solve for y“.)

-Every year, someone realizes that substituting zero for and then zero for gives us two easy points to graph.
+Every year, someone realizes that substituting zero for x and then zero for y gives us two easy points to graph.
 Ironically… those points park on the axes… now, the ideas of intercepts and using the “Cover-Up Method” to find them gain credibility and meaning.
 In my experience, simple, subtle twists like this should not be underestimated.
 Student buy-in is a precious commodity.

 How are you planning lessons to create the need for the mathematics you’re about to “teach”?
 Please share – this is an aspect of my own practice where I hope to continue to grow!